agni-datta/csLaTeX/csbook/README.md

 #### Proof environments

-`proofsketch` and `proofidea` are available as unnumbered proof-style environments when the theorem layer is active.
+`proofsketch`, `proofidea`, and `proofofclaim` are available as unnumbered proof-style environments when the theorem layer is active. `proofofclaim` accepts an optional claim identifier, rendered as “Proof of Claim (id)”.
 Use `csamsmath` alongside `csbook` for the full theorem and mathematics API.

+`\setqedsymbol{symbol}` changes the proof-end symbol, and `\settheoremendsymbol{symbol}` changes theorem-end markers where those markers are used.
+The capitalized forms remain available as compatibility aliases.

 #### Table of contents